krom-attic/wordcontrol_old/README.md

 * Change requests (CRs)

 Any new CR's effect is evaluated, then:
-* If it affects business logic, it cause an enhancement and is attached to a new or to an existing UC
+* If it affects business logic, it causes a new enhancement and is attached to a new or to an existing UC
-* If it affects solution, it cause an enhancement and is attached to a new or to an existing F
+* If it affects solution, it causes a new enhancement and is attached to a new or to an existing F
 * If it affects code, but none of the above, it is a bug

 A CR should be converted to a work item directly if there is no one-to-many (or more complex) relation between the CR and the work items.